delvedor/Tyval/README.md

 ```

 ## Usage
-Easily require it, compose a function with the chainable api and then use it.
+Easily require it, compose a function with the chainable API and then use it.
 ```javascript
 const tyval = require('tyval')